Skip to content

 L1 — Confident

-Only flag when highly confident.
+Only trigger when highly confident.
 Minimizes false positives but may miss sophisticated attacks.

 Best for: Production environments where availability is critical